Skip to main content

 1. Click the Edit button in the top right corner to enter edit mode.

-4. Drag the selected metric from the toolbox and drop it onto the desired reporting line in the P&L or Balance Sheet tree.
+2. In the right-side toolbox, click the Report Anchors tab.3.
+Select a report anchor from the list.
+The selected report anchor will show a prompt: "Select a reporting line to link this report anchor to."4.
+Drag the selected report anchor from the toolbox and drop it onto the desired reporting line in the P&L or Balance Sheet tree.

 1. Click the Edit button in the top right corner to enter edit mode.

-3. For a metric that is already linked, hover over the metric item to reveal the Unlink (cross) icon.
+2. In the right-side toolbox, click the Report Anchors tab.3.
+For a report anchor that is already linked, hover over the report anchor item to reveal the Unlink (cross) icon.

-4. Click the Unlink (cross) icon.
+3. Click the Unlink (cross) icon.
 A confirmation dialog will appear.

-5. Click Unlink in the dialog to confirm.
+4. Click Unlink in the dialog to confirm.

-Metric vs. line
+Report Anchor vs. line

 Cash Flow mapping